mndillon/toki-pona-nanpa-linja-n/README.md

 ---

-## Decimal Separator — one
+## Decimal Separator — none
-**one** separates whole and decimal parts.
+**none** separates whole and decimal parts.

 Rules:

 - number starts with ne-
-- Whole part ends in full -n form
-- Decimal block only uses pasa/pasan to break up long digit sequences
+- Can split "none" into "n one " to split up long sequences
 - Adds more context, makes the assumption that the strings of digits represent numeric values
 - number ends with -n